openbmc/docs/contributing.md

 Submitting changes via Gerrit server
 ------------------------------------

-The openbmc gerrit server supports Github credentials, its link is:
+The openbmc gerrit server supports GitHub credentials, its link is:

   https://gerrit.openbmc-project.xyz/#/q/status:open

-_One time setup_: Login to the WebUI with your github credentials and verify on your account Settings that your SSH keys were imported:
+_One time setup_: Login to the WebUI with your GitHub credentials and verify on your account Settings that your SSH keys were imported:

   https://gerrit.openbmc-project.xyz/#/settings/